meet the midwife

-• We offer personalized care and reject approaches that treat people as numbers or bundles of risk factors
+• We offer personalized care and reject approaches that treat people as numbers or just bundles of risk factors

-• We emphasize natural ways to nourish fertility and a healthy pregnancy and to correct imbalances early on
+• We emphasize natural ways to nourish fertility and a healthy pregnancy, and to correct imbalances early on

 • We take a functional approach to preconception, pregnancy and the postpartum, supporting you in feeling your best at all stages of life, as well as growing a healthy, thriving tiny human